Pale Horse Coming: Plot summary

 Sam Vincent, ever reluctant to resort to force to settle any matter, including the issue of Thebes, continues to investigate the mysteries surrounding the prison and makes some horrifying discoveries.
 After narrowly escaping a threat against his and his family's lives, Sam contacts Earl and finally gives Earl his blessing to "fire for effect."
 It is said that Vincent is never seen without a tie.

 As the assault on Thebes begins, Davis Trugood, having arrived undetected in Thebes, enters the old plantation house and confronts the warden.
 The reader learns that Davis Trugood is the warden's estranged half-brother and that the warden hates Davis for being their father's son by a black woman.

 Earl and his team succeed in destroying the prison, vowing to never again mention Thebes or their dealings there to each other or anyone else.
 They go their separate ways and Earl returns home to Arkansas and his wife and son.

-The fictional events of this novel allude to the infamous Tuskegee Study of Untreated Syphilis in the Negro Male.
-However the copyright page of the book bears the boilerplate disclaimer that all events are fictional.